sted9000/handwriting-model/README.md

 # Pressure -- A New Model
 ** WIP **

-To improve handwriting authenticity, I plan to add pen pressure as a dimension in the model output.
+To improve handwriting "authenticity", I plan to add pen pressure as a dimension in the model output.
 The new dataset includes pen pressure data collected using the Wacom Intuos tablet.

 Rather than modifying the existing model, I plan on layering a new model on top of the existing one's output.